anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: In times of change, learners inherit the earth, while the learned find themselves beautifully equipped to deal with a world that no longer exists.
+Quote: The only journey is the one within.

-By: Eric Hoffer
+By: Rainer Maria Rilke